duttaturja/duttaturja/README.md

 ## 🌱 Currently Learning
 - **Advanced AI Techniques**: Specializing in Retrieval-Augmented Generation (RAG) and LLMs for dynamic applications.
-- **AI in Healthcare**: Working on a COVID-19 prediction agent that diagnoses COVID-19 from chest X-ray images using machine learning techniques.
+- **AI in Healthcare**: Working on a COVID-19 prediction agent that diagnoses COVID-19 from chest X-rays using ML.
 - **NLP (Natural Language Processing)**: Diving into text analysis and language modeling.
 - **LangChain**: Exploring tools for creating advanced language models.
 - **Backend with Python-Django**: Strengthening my expertise in backend development with Django.